turfster1/I2C-2-Graph-2022/README.md

 https://www.facebook.com/groups/174322357858740/permalink/380192423938398

 Tools needed:
-1-Compatible Atmel AT AVRISP mkII AVR ISP mk2 USB MCU AVR XMEGA In-System Programmer Studio 4/5/6 ISP PDI interface 2-MEGA 2560 PRO Board Embed with Male pin headers, Compatible for Arduino Mega2560 DIY 3-Real OLED Display 3.12" 256*64 25664 Dots Graphic LCD Module Display Screen LCM Screen SSD1322 Controller Support SPI(This is the graphical oled I used.
+1-Compatible Atmel AT AVRISP mkII AVR ISP mk2 USB MCU AVR XMEGA In-System Programmer Studio 4/5/6 ISP PDI interface(use avedudess software to program hex file)
+2-MEGA 2560 PRO Board Embed with Male pin headers, Compatible for Arduino Mega2560 DIY 3-Real OLED Display 3.12" 256*64 25664 Dots Graphic LCD Module Display Screen LCM Screen SSD1322 Controller Support SPI(This is the graphical oled I used.
 However there is a more expensive one you can buy at digikey.
 Only difference is how the pinout is place on it(top across or side)
 4-oled nhd pcb which is the backpack for the aliwxpress graphical oled above.